zetascan/go-zetascan/README.md

 ### Example domain query via JSON

-Query the metascan service using the JSON API method.
-View the [developer docs](http://docs.metascan.io/) for more information on the methods available.
+Query the zetascan service using the JSON API method.
+View the [developer docs](http://docs.zetascan.com/) for more information on the methods available.

 ```
-./metascan-query -query baddomain.org -apikey YOURAPIKEY -format json
+./zetascan-query -query baddomain.org -apikey YOURAPIKEY -format json

 {Results:[
 	{